 Best time to visit: The park is open daily from November to April with morning and afternoon Jeep safari game drives available each day.

 Bharatpur Bird Sanctuary, Rajasthan

 Keoladeo National park, also known as the Bharatpur Bird Sanctuary, located in the state of Rajasthan, is one of the best places for bird watching in India.
 The park originally served as a game reserve for the Maharajas and the British.
-It was in 1982 that Keoladeo was declared a national park before being listed as an UNESCO World Heritage Site in 1985.
-The park is home to over 370 species of birds and serves as the breeding ground for the rare and elusive Siberian crane.
-You’ll also find animals including the basking python, painted storks, nilgai and deer, besides much more.
+It was in 1982 that Keoladeo was declared a national park before being listed as a UNESCO World Heritage Site in 1985.
+The park is home to over 370 species of birds.
+In addition, it serves as the breeding ground for the rare and elusive Siberian crane.
+You’ll also find animals including the basking python, painted storks, nilgai, and deer, besides much more.
 The park offers treks on foot as well as cycle and rickshaws rides so that visitors are able to explore the park.

 Best time to visit: October to March is the best time to visit the Bharatpur Bird Sanctuary.

 Kanha National Park, Madhya Pradesh